Chris Harrison Teases Clare Crawley’s ‘Wild’ Season As Her ‘Bachelorette’ Suitors Are Revealed In New Promo

 Spoilers for the series have already teased that Clare fell in love with one of her suitors early on and decided to leave the show, paving the way for Tayshia Adams to take her place as ABC’s leading lady.

-While Chris did not confirm the Tayshia rumors, he told ET Online Clare took producers on a journey “the likes of which we have never seen” and that it will be “a roller-coaster ride unlike any other.”
+While Chris did not confirm the Tayshia rumors, he told ET Online that Clare took producers on a journey “the likes of which we have never seen” and that it will be “a roller-coaster ride unlike any other.”

 He also revealed that his conversation with Clare during which he informed her she blew up the show was “very emotional,” and added that the 39-year-old Sacramento hairstylist was “unbelievably sincere and serious about finding love” and that he respected the fact that she knew what she wanted and went for it.